fer8614/backend_LinkHub/README.md

 ![LinkHub Logo](https://via.placeholder.com/150) <!-- Replace with actual logo URL -->

 LinkHub Backend is a RESTful API service built with Node.js, Express and MongoDB, designed to power the LinkHub link management application.
+Discover your personalized digital space!
+Centralize all your social media accounts in a single link:

+- **Custom profile:** Choose your perfect photo and write a description that reflects your essence.
+- **Unlimited links:** Add and organize all your social profiles so your followers can easily find you.
+- **Modern and fast design:** Intuitive interface created with React, React Router, and Vite.
+- **Robust backend:** Server built with Node.js, Express, and a MongoDB database.
+- **Image optimization:** Fast storage and delivery thanks to Cloudinary.
+- **Safe typing:** Developed in TypeScript for more reliable and maintainable code.

+Take your online presence to the next level with our complete and scalable solution!

 ## 🚀 Key Features